datawire/ambassador-docs/docs/edge-stack/2.1/topics/running/edge-stack-with-aws.md

     The proxy protocol can be used to preserve the client IP address.

-    If you set this value, you need to make sure Emissary-ingress is configured to use the proxy protocol (see [preserving the client IP address](#preserving-the-client-ip-address) below).
+    If you set this value, you need to make sure Edge Stack is configured to use the proxy protocol (see [preserving the client IP address](#preserving-the-client-ip-address) below).

     **Note:** This annotation is not recognized if `aws-load-balancer-type: "nlb"` is configured.
 Proxy protocol must be manually enabled for NLBs.

 ## TLS termination

 TLS termination is an important part of any modern web app.
-Emissary-ingress exposes many TLS termination configuration options, which makes it a powerful tool to manage encryption between your clients and microservices.
-Refer to the [TLS Termination](../tls) documentation for more information on how to configure TLS termination at Emissary-ingress.
+Edge Stack exposes many TLS termination configuration options, which makes it a powerful tool to manage encryption between your clients and microservices.
+Refer to the [TLS Termination](../tls) documentation for more information on how to configure TLS termination at Edge Stack.

 With AWS, the AWS Certificate Manager (ACM) makes it easy to configure TLS termination at an AWS load balancer with the load balancer annotations above.

-This means that when you run Emissary-ingress in AWS, you have a choice of two options on where to terminate TLS.
-You can terminate TLS at the load balancer using a certificate from the ACM, or you can terminate TLS at Emissary-ingress using a certificate stored as a `Secret` in your cluster.
+This means that when you run Edge Stack in AWS, you have a choice of two options on where to terminate TLS.
+You can terminate TLS at the load balancer using a certificate from the ACM, or you can terminate TLS at Edge Stack using a certificate stored as a `Secret` in your cluster.

-### TLS termination at Emissary-ingress
+### TLS termination at Edge Stack

- TLS termination at Emissary-ingress allows you to use all of the TLS termination options that Emissary-ingress exposes.
+ TLS termination at Edge Stack allows you to use all of the TLS termination options that Edge Stack exposes.
 This includes the ability to enforce the minimum TLS version, set the `alpn_protocols`, and redirect cleartext to HTTPS.

-If you terminate TLS at Emissary-ingress, you can provision any AWS load balancer that you want with the following default port assignments:
+If you terminate TLS at Edge Stack, you can provision any AWS load balancer that you want with the following default port assignments:

 ```yaml
 spec: